-An Administrative Modification is a minor revision to a STIP/WATS TIP that:
+An Administrative Modification is a minor revision to a WATS TIP that:

-• Shifts federally funded projects, a federally funded project phase(s), or federal funds to existing federally-funded projects or a federally funded project phase(s) in the approved STIP/WATS TIP and must maintain year-to-year STIP/TIP fiscal constraint requirements;

-- Adds a project from a funding initiative or line item that utilizes 100% state or nonfederal funding; or WATS TIP placement of the federally funded Statewide Program; - Adds a project for emergency relief (ER) program, except those involving substantial functional, location, or capacity changes; - Adds a project, with any federal funding source, for immediate emergency repairs to a highway, bridge or transit project where in consultation with the relevant federal funding agencies, the parties agree that any delay would put the health, safety, or security of the public at risk due to damaged infrastructure; - Adds a new phase(s), deletes a phase(s) or increases/decreases a phase(s) of an existing project that utilizes federal funds and does not exceed the thresholds established above; - Draws down or returns funding from an existing STIP/WATS TIP reserve line item and does not exceed the threshold established in this MOU.
-A reserve line item holds funds that are not dedicated to a specific project(s) and may be used to cover cost increases or add an additional project phase(s) to an existing project; - Adds, advances, or adjusts federal funding for a project based on the FHWA August Redistribution, based on the documented August Redistribution Strategic Approach; - Adds federal or state capital funds from low-bid savings, de-obligations, release of encumbrances or savings on programmed phases to another programmed project phase or line item but does not exceed the above thresholds.
+- Shifts federally funded projects, a federally funded project phase(s), or federal funds to existing federally-funded projects or a federally funded project phase(s) in the approved STIP/WATS TIP and must maintain year-to-year STIP/TIP fiscal constraint requirements; - Adds a project from a funding initiative or line item that utilizes 100% state or non-federal funding; or WATS TIP placement of the federally funded Statewide Program; - Adds a project for emergency repairs to roadways or bridges, except those involving substantial, functional, location, or capacity changes; - Draws down or returns funding from an existing WATS TIP reserve line item and does not exceed the threshold established in this MOU.
+A reserve line item holds funds that are not dedicated to a specific project(s) and may be used to cover cost increases or add an additional project phase(s) to an existing project; - Adds federal or state capital funds from low-bid savings, de-obligations, release of encumbrances or savings on programmed phases to another programmed project phase or line item but does not exceed the above thresholds.

-Administrative Modifications do not affect air quality conformity nor involve a significant change in the scope of work to a project(s) that would trigger an air quality conformity re-evaluation; does not add a new federally funded project or delete a federally funded project; does not exceed the threshold established in this MOU, or the threshold established by this MOU (as detailed in the Amendment Section); and does not result in a change in scope, on any federally funded project that is significant enough to essentially constitute a new project..
+Administrative Modifications do not affect air quality conformity nor involve a significant change in the scope of work to a project(s) that would trigger an air quality conformity re-evaluation; does not add a new federally funded project or delete a federally funded project; does not exceed the threshold established in this MOU, or the threshold established by this MOU (as detailed in the Amendment Section); and does not result in a change in scope, on any federally funded project that is significant enough to essentially constitute a new project.
 A change in scope is a substantial alteration to the original intent or function of a programmed project.